 Mountain Training support leadership, careers and advice, working closely with us to support women in outdoor leadership roles.
 They offer an advice clinic to our leaders and aspiring leaders on outdoor careers and next steps.
 They will be running the Learn to Lead workshop and will be on hand to answer any of your questions about qualifications.

-Dometic are a new sponsor of WTF for 2021.
-They are well known for their motorhome and campervan equipment, but are also now venturing into the outdoor industry with a range of coolboxes and drinkware.
+Dometic are well known for their motorhome and campervan equipment, but are also now venturing into the outdoor industry with a range of coolboxes and drinkware.
 They will be on hand to chat about all things campervans and their new range.